 I recently had the opportunity to listen to author and speaker Justin Matott talk about “Creating creative creatures.”
-He had so many great ideas to share that inspired me to learn more about creative play.
-Something he said really stood out to me: we were created to be creative.
+His enthusiasm inspired me to learn more about creative play.
+His main idea was that we were created to be creative.
 Since we are created in the image of God the Creator, we are meant to be creative, too.
-So many times I’ve viewed creativity as a bonus.
-It’s great if you have it.
-Maybe you’ll come up with something great one day.
+So many times I’ve viewed creativity as a bonus- it's great if you have it, maybe you'll come up with something great someday.
 But seeing it as something that we should intentionally encourage in our children because they were made to be creative has changed my outlook.

 Inspire Creative Play

 For my children, their ability to be creative and pretend developed around at around a year old.
 They both started to pretend that they drank out of a play cup, or they put pretend food on a plate to share with me.
 Through encouragement, this little seed of creativity grew.
+But as children get older, creativity wanes and needs to be fostered.
 Here are some proven ways to help your child develop creativity.